 \section{Abstract}

-{We present ALMA, NOEMA, and IRAM-30m/EMIR observations of the high-density tracer molecules HCN, HCO$^+$, and HNC in three of the brightest lensed dusty star-forming galaxies at $z \simeq 3$--3.5, part of the {\it Planck}'s Dusty GEMS sample, to probe the gas reservoirs closely associated with their exceptional levels of star formation.
-We obtain robust detections of ten emission lines between $J_{\rm up}=4$ and 6, as well as several additional flux upper limits.
+{We present ALMA, NOEMA, and IRAM-30m/EMIR observations of the high-density tracer molecules HCN, HCO$^+$, and HNC in three of the brightest lensed dusty star-forming galaxies at $z \simeq 3$--3.5, part of the {\it Planck}'s Dusty Gravitationally Enhanced subMillimetre Sources (GEMS), with the aim of probing the gas reservoirs closely associated with their exceptional levels of star formation.
+We obtained robust detections of ten emission lines between $J_{\rm up}=4$ and 6, as well as several additional upper flux limits.
 In PLCK\_G244.8+54.9, the brightest source at $z=3.0$, the HNC(5--4) line emission at 0.1\arcsec\ resolution, together with other spatially-integrated line profiles, suggests comparable distributions of dense and more diffuse gas reservoirs, at least over the most strongly magnified regions.
 This rules out any major effect from differential lensing.
-This line is blended with CN(4--3) and, in this source, we measure a HNC(5--4)/CN(4--3) flux ratio of 1.76$\pm$0.86.
-Dense-gas line profiles generally match those of mid-$J$ CO lines except in PLCK\_G145.2+50.8, which also has relatively lower dense-gas line fluxes, perhaps due to fewer dense cores and more segregated dense and diffuse gas phases in this source.
-The ${\rm HCO^+/HCN \gtrsim 1}$ and ${\rm HNC/HCN \sim 1}$ line ratios in our sample are similar to those of nearby ultraluminous infrared galaxies (ULIRGs) and consistent with photon-dominated regions without any indication of important mechanical heating or AGN feedback.
-We characterize the dense-gas excitation in PLCK\_G244.8+54.9 using radiative transfer models assuming pure collisional excitation and find that mid-$J$ HCN, HCO$^+$, and HNC lines arise from a high-density phase with H$_{\rm 2}$ density $n\,{\sim}\,10^5$--$10^6\,{\rm cm}^{-3}$, although important degeneracies prevent determining the exact conditions.
+This line is blended with CN(4--3) and in this source, we measure a HNC(5--4)/CN(4--3) flux ratio of 1.76$\pm$0.86.
+Dense-gas line profiles generally match those of mid-$J$ CO lines, except in PLCK\_G145.2+50.8, which also has dense-gas line fluxes that are relatively lower, perhaps due to fewer dense cores and more segregated dense and diffuse gas phases in this source.
+The ${\rm HCO^+/HCN \gtrsim 1}$ and ${\rm HNC/HCN \sim 1}$ line ratios in our sample are similar to those of nearby ultraluminous infrared galaxies (ULIRGs) and consistent with photon-dominated regions without any indication of important mechanical heating or active galactic nuclei (AGN) feedback.
+We characterize the dense-gas excitation in PLCK\_G244.8+54.9 using radiative transfer models assuming pure collisional excitation and find that mid-$J$ HCN, HCO$^+$, and HNC lines arise from a high-density phase with an H$_{\rm 2}$ density of $n\,{\sim}\,10^5$--$10^6\,{\rm cm}^{-3}$, although important degeneracies hinder a determination of the exact conditions.